Linda Darnell: Professional setbacks

-In early 1942, Darnell filmed The Loves of Edgar Allan Poe, another film that would not do much to advance her career.
-Meanwhile, she realized that Darryl F. Zanuck had lost interest in her, and she was overlooked for most film roles that she felt suited for.
+In early 1942, Darnell filmed The Loves of Edgar Allan Poe, another film that did little to advance her career.
+Meanwhile, she realized that Darryl F. Zanuck had lost interest in her, and she was overlooked for most film roles for which she felt suited.
 Instead, she was cast in roles that she loathed, including the musical Orchestra Wives (1942).
 Zanuck insisted that she take the role, but she was replaced by Ann Rutherford after 12 days of shooting, with the press reporting that "Linda Darnell and Twentieth Century-Fox aren't on the best of terms at the moment."
 As a punishment, she was lent out to another studio for a supporting role in a B movie called City Without Men (1943).
-According to co-star Rosemary DeCamp, Darnell nevertheless was "very polite", and she was satisfied to work at a studio which did not treat the 18-year-old as a child.
+According to co-star Rosemary DeCamp, Darnell nevertheless was "very polite", and she was satisfied to work at a studio that did not treat the 18-year-old as a child.
 In April 1943, she was put on suspension, which meant being replaced in the Technicolor musical film The Gang's All Here (1943).
 By this time, Darnell had eloped, which caused Zanuck to be even more furious.